makhaller/MulensModel_Crash_Course/README.md

 The notebook also introduces the main MulensModel objects:

-MulensData: stores observation times, brightness measurements, anduncertainties.
+- MulensData: stores observation times, brightness measurements, and uncertainties.

-Model: stores physical microlensing parameters and calculatesmagnification.
+- Model: stores physical microlensing parameters and calculates magnification.

-Event: connects a model to one or more observational datasets.
+- Event: connects a model to one or more observational datasets.

-Event.get_chi2(): evaluates the disagreement between a model and the data.
+- Event.get_chi2(): evaluates the disagreement between a model and the data.

 ## Repository structure